LidorPrototype/Mini-Games-Hub/README.md

 - ✅ Tic Tac Toe
 - ✅ Hangman
-- ✅ Colors Memory Game
+- ✅ Colors Memory
-- ✅ Tenzies Game
+- ✅ Tenzies
 - ✅ Trivia
 - ✅ Blackjack
-- ✅ Calculation Game
+- ✅ Calculation
+- ✅ Guess The Color

 > New games will be added continuously as the project evolves!